inflatebot/chatterbox-TTS-cli-api/README.md

 **Voice cloning**

 To clone another voice, gather a 5 to 20 second `.wav` voice clip of clear audio of your speaker.
+Background noise/music should absolutely be avoided.
 A single long sentence can work great.
+A single instance of your voice speaking continuously is best.
+Multiple very short (less than 5 second) clips edited together do not seem to work well.
 Your clone source file should be in `.wav` format (but others may work).

 In the above "Basic Usage" commands, switch out `female2.wav` for your new clone voice, and hope for the best.
 Follow the second generation cloning advice below to get better results.